Tamar154/OOP_Ex2/README.md

 Center, IsConnected, ShortestPath, ShortestPathDist and TSP.

 The third section and the last is the Edit when the user click it, it will provide four options to Add/Delete nodes or edges.

+Running the program will be via Intelliji software or via CMD.